worldbank/DECAT_Space2Stats/docs/readme.md

 PGTABLENAME=space2stats
 ```

-Connect to the database and use package functions (e.g., `fiels`, `summaries`, `aggregate`).
+Connect to the database and use package functions (e.g., `fields`, `summaries`, `aggregate`).
 Additional documentation for these is available here.

 ```python
 from space2stats import StatsTable